 Invoice discounting is a way to finance your business by using unpaid invoices as collateral.
 Instead of waiting for clients to pay invoices, a lender will loan a percentage of your expected revenue upfront.

 For example, if you issue an invoice of $10,000 to be paid within 90 days, a lender could give you $8,500 immediately.
-The expectation is that when the $10,000 is paid to your business, you would then pay the lender back.
+The expectation is that when the $10,000 is paid to your business, you will then pay the lender back.

 Invoice discounting differs from invoice factoring because you are still responsible for chasing the invoice and making sure it gets paid, whereas with invoice factoring, that process is typically handled for you.